motin/Bear-Markdown-Export/README.md

 # Markdown export and sync of Bear notes

+**Version 1.7.6 - 2018-11-21 at 11:00 IST - Updates:**
+- Fix: removing empty elements in CSV in '-t=' and '-x=' values.
+- `bear_import_sync.sh` updated to reflect changes

 **Version 1.7.5 - 2018-11-21 at 07:48 IST - Updates:**
 - Fix on issue #12: hardcoded temp vs temp_path.
-'BearTemp' is now also renamed to 'BearProc'
+- '~/BearTemp' is renamed to '~/BearProc', so '~/BearTemp' and '~/temp' are now obsolete.
-- **Please see help text below for all input arguments:**

 ## Related